island-is/handbook/docs/adr/0007-viskuausan-static-site-generator.md

 ## Decision Drivers

-- Should conform to Stafrænt Íslands technical direction
+- Should use NodeJS and React as outlined in [SÍ technical direction]
 - Should be able to support markdown content rendered to HTML
 - Should be open source
 - Should be customizable to island.is UI design